Campaign of the Month: August 2014

 People have lived in the vicinity of Kronstadt for centuries, perhaps even for millennia.
 A palisaded Vlach village known as Brasovia lay on the crest of the Tâmpa at the time of the Magyar conquest.
 The knez who ruled the village (a Tzimisce elder) and his minions resisted fiercely but they were destroyed by the Arpads and the fort was levelled by the invaders.
 The survivors were allowed to remain and resettle in the valley below under the watchful eye of a Magyar chieftain appointed by the King, and they languished in serfdom for more nearly a century before the land was bequeathed to the Saxon settlers around AD 1150.
 Strong walls were erected around the town, and a new citadel (the home of the Burgrave) was built atop the ruins of the old Brasovia ruin.

 The Vlachs were again allowed to remain, though they were not allowed to practice their trades within the walls and were obliged to became tenants or farmhands to the Saxon landowners.
-Many of the Vlachs that work within the walls have settled with Cuman and Bulgar exiles in a small valley nestled outside the southern wall, in a village that they have named Schei.
+Many of the Vlachs that work within the walls have settled with Pecheneg, Bulgar and, until recently, Cuman exiles in a small valley nestled outside the eastern wall, in a village that they have named Schei.
 There is ethnic tension between the Saxons of Corona and some of the people of Schei, as well as the neighbouring communes.
-This stems from the arrogant attitude of the Saxons, who feel that they have rightfully tamed their land without aid, and the resentful attitude of the Vlachs, Bulgars and Cumans, who feel that their contribution and their rights are being ignored.
+This stems from the arrogant attitude of the Saxons, who feel that they have rightfully tamed their land without aid, and the resentful attitude of the Vlachs and Bulgars, who feel that their contribution and their rights are being ignored.

 A small leper colony lies about three miles west and south of Kronstadt, in a rough valley not far from the south road through the Bran gorge.
 These lepers live a monastic existence, growing their own food, making their own wares and ministered to by their own priest.
 They beg at the north gate every day, and are not allowed to enter the city.
 A plague of some sort struck the leper colony in 1202, and their numbers are much reduced.